Welcome to today's edition of the Rush 24-7 podcast.

 And Obama and the Democrats are not through.

-But Hillary does not have the whole Democrat primary campaign was astounding because it was both Bernie Sanders and Hillary running on how much change there was needed.
+The whole Democrat primary campaign was astounding because it was both Bernie Sanders and Hillary running on how much change there was needed, how much improvement needed to be made.

-They really had to walk a tightrope, but because they know they've got media coverage on the downside, they were they they were relatively free to go ahead and attack the status quo so as to position themselves as being the one to fix it and improve it and make it better.
+They really had to walk a tightrope, but because they know they've got media coverage on the downside, they were relatively free to go ahead and attack the status quo so as to position themselves as being the one to fix it and improve it and make it better.

-But nobody could have brought us back from the depths of where George Bush left us.
+And there would be the occasional mention of what a great job Obama's done, but nobody could have brought us back from the depths of where George Bush left us.

 But she's got nothing to offer.